Subscribe To My Feed

 In addition, the sweat was absorbed into the foam, causing it to develop an offensive odor.
 In certain climates, mold could even start to develop.

-Even the early visco elastic foam mattresses had this problem, to some extent.
+Even the early visco-elastic foam mattresses had this problem to some extent.

-Modern manufacturing processes have pretty much eliminated the sweat problem because most of the mattresses made from visco elastic foam now have "air exchange chambers".
+Modern manufacturing processes have pretty much eliminated the sweat problem because most of the mattresses made from visco -elastic foam now have "air exchange chambers."

-These are made differently from manufacturer to manufacturer, but, their purpose is to allow air to be circulated between your body and the mattress.
+These are made differently from manufacturer to manufacturer, but their purpose is to allow air to be circulated between your body and the mattress.

-I've heard of this problem still existing in some of the foam that comes from the third world countries, but I haven't heard of anyone having to return a better qualitymemory foam mattress because of sleeping too hot or sweating.
+I've heard of this problem still existing in some of the foam that comes from the third world countries, but I haven't heard of anyone having to return a better quality memory foam mattress because of sleeping too hot or sweating.

-Another question is "since the visco elastic foam molds to your body, will you feel like you're rolling out of a hole when you turn over at night?"
+Another question is "Since the visco-elastic foam molds to your body, will you feel like you're rolling out of a hole when you turn over at night?"

 A few people have complained about this feeling, but it was mainly in the colder parts of the country.

-Visco elastic foam, by nature, reacts to temperature.
-One of the features of the foam mattress, that makes it so comfortable, is the way it softens when your body temperature starts to warm it up.
+Visco-elastic foam, by nature, reacts to temperature.
+One of the features of the foam mattress that makes it so comfortable is the way it softens when your body temperature starts to warm it up.

-I've found that when my wife and I leave, during the winter months, and turn down the heat in the house, our mattress is cold and firm when we return. (we live in snow country)
+I've found that when my wife and I leave during the winter months and turn down the heat in the house, our mattress is cold and firm when we return (we live in snow country).

 Usually, it just takes a few hours with the heat back up to warm the mattress.

-Use one of the lower settings, because too high a setting on your blanket might damage the temperature sensitive material.
+Another trick we use is to turn an electric blanket on for a few hours before retiring.
+Use one of the lower settings because too high a setting on your blanket might damage the temperature-sensitive material.

 Occasionally, we've arrived home late at night and went to bed right away.
 The mattress is cold and firm, but your body warms it up pretty quickly.

 I can't say it's comfortable, when this happens, and I'm definitely in a hole.
-It isn't hard for me to roll out of it, but it's there, for sure.
+It isn't hard for me to roll out of it, but it's there for sure.

 This is a small price to pay for the overall, year-around comfort we enjoy with our visco foam mattress.